Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### What is a standard change?

-- [ ] A change that is assessed, authorized, and scheduled as part of 'continual improvement'.
+- [ ] A change that is assessed, authorized, and scheduled as part of 'Continual Improvement'.
 - [ ] A change that is routine in nature, is fully documented, and the risks are well understood.
 - [ ] A change that needs to be assessed, authorized, and scheduled by a change authority.
 - [ ] A change that doesn't need risk assessment because it is required to resolve an incident.